cavaunpeu/willwolf.io-source/content/articles/practical-guide-open-source-ml-masters.md

 1. **Have a narrative**.
 Clearly communicate why you chose to pursue this program, and why it was the best choice for you, personally.
 To almost any employer for whom I wanted to work, it was a *very* easy case to make.
 2. **If you kept a blog, things will come to you.** As noted above, I got many interviews from people having read my blog; furthermore, the majority of my remaining interviews were structured around a walk-through of a post I had written.
 This puts you in the driver's seat from the start.
-3. **If it's clear that you worked hard, you really can't lose.** The OSMLM fits snugly with three key things a startup looks for in a prospective technical hire: a passion for your work, a demonstrated ability to learn quickly and autonomously, and a portfolio showcasing what you can actually do, today.
-If you worked hard throughout your OSMLM, you'll bring all 3 in spades.
+3. **If it's clear that you worked hard, you really can't lose.** The OSMLM aligns cleanly with three key things a startup looks for in a prospective technical hire: a passion for your work, a demonstrated ability to learn quickly and autonomously, and a portfolio showcasing what you can actually do, today.
+If you worked hard throughout your OSMLM, you'll bring all three in spades.

 When I returned from my [two-year trip](http://willtravellife.com/), and sat down to face my interviewer, that was all they wanted to discuss!
 It was seen as "different, courageous, enviable."
 Empirically, the OSMLM was received in largely the same manner.